ghc-proposals/ghc-proposals/proposals/0000-coercions-without-roles.rst

 This is similar to the issues with ``Foo1`` classes.

 If we required the axioms be complete, we could get rid of the no newtype restriction for ``Co_Premise``.
-The idea then is appealing to coercions on the underlying type never lead to anything more premissive because the axioms are "lossless".
+The reason for the restriction against ``coNth`` against newtypes is that the unwrapping axioms can generate more ``H ... ~ H ...`` coercions than ``Co_TyConAp`` alone.
+This is unavoidable with the old system: type constructor roles just aren't expressive enough.
+But with the new system we can require that newtype's new axioms generate all valid ``H ... ~ H ...`` coercions.
+The new axioms are thus "lossless", since they can generate any coersion in the right form that the unwrapping ones can.
 That means by the same proof technique the axiom application can always be pulled to the head, so ``Co_Premise`` stays the duel of ``Co_TyConAp``.
 This however is a big breaking change.